 Chest expansion may be asymmetrical due to collapsed lung.
 This is especially prominent in a tension pneumothorax which is a medical emergency.

 Tension pneumothorax can cause a significant decrease in cardiac output and is a medical emergency.
-Early intervention is key to good outcomes.
+Early intervention is the key to good outcomes.

 High-fowler’s position can improve respiratory effort and improve oxygenation.
 Good lung down positioning helps to improve perfusion to good lung and promote reinflation of bad lung.

-Collapsed lung cannot participate in oxygenation or gas exchange, therefore supplemental oxygen is typically required.
+A collapsed lung cannot participate in oxygenation or gas exchange, therefore supplemental oxygen is typically required.

 Pain can cause patients to breathe too shallow – putting them at risk for atelectasis.
 Pain relief can encourage deeper breathing.

 - Educate patient on chest expansion exercises (IS, TCDB)

 Rapid, shallow breathing, plus a collapsed lung, means a high risk for atelectasis and pneumonia.
 Deep breathing exercises like Incentive Spirometry and Turn, Cough, Deep Breathe, can help reinflate the lungs.

 - Prepare patient for Chest Tube Insertion or Thoracentesis.
 Provide appropriate post-procedure care.